 Piping plovers, a small white-and-gray shorebird with striking orange legs, are making a comeback this summer – on the beach and at the bar.

-The plover has been on the federal endangered species list since 1985, when the Great Lakes plover population dropped to about a dozen pairs.
+The plover has been on the U.S. federal endangered species list since 1986, after the Great Lakes plover population dropped to about a dozen pairs.

 In 2019, when two plovers were sighted on a busy beach in Chicago, birders worked to create a sanctuary space for them.
 The two little birds were named Monty and Rose and have since attracted a dedicated following.

 “I think these birds have been tremendous ambassadors to birding and birds,” Tamima Itani, vice president of the Illinois Ornithological Society, told Great Lakes Now.

 Monty and Rose have inspired a children’s book, a documentary film and the Illinois governor even declared Nov.
 18 ‘Piping Plover Day’ in their honor.

 And in typical Great Lakes fashion, breweries around the region are supporting plover conservation efforts by doing what they do best: beer!

 Imperial Oak Brewing, in collaboration with the Chicago Ornithological Society, first released their Piping Plover Pale Ale in 2020 and will be releasing a new batch this summer.

 The Piping Plover Pale Ale was inspired by Bob Dolgan’s documentary film, Monty and Rose, and the nature surrounding Imperial Oak Brewing, which brings birders and nature enthusiasts into the Illinois brewery, according to co-owner Grant Hamilton.